cbrenner04/cjb_experiments/loop_experiment.md

 ## What's next?

 Now I want to test the run time differences for tests using these loops/operators.
-You may want to check out my set test set up [here](https://github.com/cbrenner04/tfd_core_features/blob/master/spec/spec_helper.rb).
+You may want to check out my test set up [here](https://github.com/cbrenner04/tfd_core_features/blob/master/spec/spec_helper.rb).
 So, running this: